ShingekiNoChikungunya/write-ups/angstromCTF-2020/Woooosh/README.md

 });
 ```

 Note that the circle has the x coord equals to the first shape, and the y coord equals to the second shape.
-Besides that, the server side compute the score in the click event, so the front needs to emit this event.
+Besides that, the server side computes the score in the click event, so the front needs to emit this event.

 Now we have to work a bit in this smelly code...

-# After reduce that smell...
+# After reducing that smell...

-After turning the code more readable, we be able to see how the front receives and how it sends the coordinates.
+After turning the code more readable, we are able to see how the front receives and how it sends the coordinates.

 ```js
 socket.on("shapes", function(value) {